RadioFree/GetInvolved/README.md

 A tall oak tree falls in a forest without making a sound

 #### A sample description of a concert:

 The band Rage Against The Machine combines drums, electric bass, electric guitar with vocals to create a blend of punk rock, reggae, funk and hip hop, for the song Guerilla Radio which highlights the topics of activism, pirate radio and free speech through the captioned lyrics: [List the full lyrics in the "Caption" section of the Media Library for the post]

+# Activism

+We encourage everyone in the community to take a stand on issues they feel strongly about.
+We are working on maintaining a list of best practices for activists, to be able to aide in grassroots marketing efforts for people, not profits.
+With this in mind, we ask that you not use these tools for commercial purposes and that you not take any money from corporations when you do use these tools.
+This ensures these will be used for the public interest, not corporate interests.
+If you have any questions about these permissions, please email info@radiofree.org for clarification.